openswoop/syllabank/README.md

 ### Goals

-- Improve accessibility to information related to courses
+- Improve accessibility to course information
 - Learn from others and build a resume booster

 ### Future Plans